 Yet another collaboration between actress Nishi, director Jugal Kishore, composer Hansraj Behl, and singers Shamshad Begum and Mohammed Rafi, Guddi is one of the most popular Punjabi films ever made in India.
 The film pretty much follows the standard Bhangra (1959) formula except that here you have a proper full fledged hero, Daljit, opposite Nishi as against the comedy hero, Sunder, in the earlier film.

-So we have Guddi (Nishi), the daughter of the retiring stationmaster, Khushi Ram, of a village.
+So in terms of story, we have Guddi (Nishi), the daughter of the retiring stationmaster, Khushi Ram, of a village.
 Initially, she is hostile to the new, young stationmaster (Daljit) but soon the two fall in love.
 The rogue of the village, Dara (Madan Puri), also has his eyes on Guddi and even approaches her father for her hand in marriage but is rebuked for obvious reasons.
-Meanwhile Guddi’s friend, Gulabo (Uma Khosla), too falls for the new stationmaster but obviously he does not return her love.
+Meanwhile Guddi’s friend, Gulabo (Uma Khosla), too falls for the new stationmaster but obviously, he does not return her love.
 Nihala Guard (Wasti), the friend of the retired stationmaster from Hoshiyarpur, comes to stay with him and continues to do so despite various attempts by Guddi’s parents to get him to leave.
 Dara and the young stationmaster have an altercation over Guddi and in the ensuing fight, Dara knocks out the stationmaster.
-He takes the key of the station office from him and he and Gulabo steal the money from there thus framing the young man who is arrested.
+He takes the key of the station office from him and he and Gulabo steal the money from there, thus framing the young man who is arrested.
 Guddi agrees to marry Dara so that he would let the stationmaster go free…

 Nishi is fine enough in the film as the fiesty village belle and her dances as usual were extremely popular especially the Ni Tut Jaye Rail Gaddiye number.
 Daljit has nothing much to do as the hero and is just about so-so while Madan Puri is his efficient, slimy self as the village rogue.
 The scene stealer easily is 1940s hero, Wasti, as Nihala Guard and it is he who gives the film many of its best moments.
-Little wonder then that the epilogue goes on endlessly with him after Guddi’s marriage as he leaves and returns to Hoshiyarpur.
+Little wonder then that the epilogue goes on endlessly with him after Guddi’s marriage as he finally leaves and returns to Hoshiyarpur.

 All in all, Guddi is time pass and undemanding, watchable enough fare.